apache/flink/docs/tutorials/streaming_analytics.md

 * how windows are used to compute aggregates on unbounded streams,
 * which types of windows Flink supports, and
-* how to implement a DataStream program with a window aggregation
+* how to implement a DataStream program with a windowed aggregation

 ### Introduction

-It's natural when doing stream processing to want to compute aggregated analytics on bounded subsets of the streams in order to answer questions like these:
+It is natural when doing stream processing to want to compute aggregated analytics on bounded subsets of the streams in order to answer questions like these:

 * number of page views per minute